MEDDIC: Champions in Lockdown

 The NHS is a great, albeit, extreme example of this.

-The NHS have implemented a significant amount of tech in the last few months — and at considerable pace.
-Pre-COVID this would have been a slow drawn out process.
+The NHS has implemented a significant amount of tech in the last few months — and at a considerable pace.
+Pre-COVID this would have been a slow drawn-out process.

 But even if we take the NHS out of the equation, as the hardest hit front line, other companies are adapting at speed.